Alert Eyes Save Lives

 Includes the analysis of available crash data to understand where and why crashes happen and to identify adequate counter measures.

-Collaborating with local enforcement bodies to enforce targeted pedestrian and bicycle unsafe behaviors.
+Collaborating with local enforcement to enforce targeted pedestrian and bicycle unsafe behaviors.

 From 2017 to 2021, more than 150 pedestrians and 60 bicyclists were hit by motor vehicles in the JUMPO planning area which resulted in more than 20 fatalities and 30 serious injuries in our roads.
 Understanding where, how and why pedestrian and bicycle crashes occur can help prevent them.
 To learn more about pedestrian and bicycle crash facts, explore the items below:

-It’s proven that we all have to work together to make our streets safer.
-Learn about what makes a safe driver, pedestrian and bicyclist by clicking on the images below:
+We all have to work together to make our streets safer.
+Learn what makes a safe driver, pedestrian, and bicyclist by clicking on the buttons below: